cytopia/devilbox/docs/autostart/custom-scripts-per-php-version.rst

 Installing Microsoft ODBC driver
 --------------------------------

-This example will add Microsofts ODBC driver to PHP 7.1.
+This example will add Microsoft's ODBC driver to PHP 7.1.
 These drivers are required in order to make the PHP modules ``pdo_sqlsrv`` and ``sqlsrv`` work.
 The two mentioned modules are already available in the PHP container, but are explicitly disabled via :ref:`env_file_php_modules_disable`.